 You can configure drip campaigns to send emails on specific dates or at specific intervals.
 Alternatively, you can configure them to send emails in response to a trigger event.

 A trigger event is simply some type of trackable action a subscriber takes.
 You may want to send new subscribers a welcome email, for instance, in which case you can target new signups as the trigger event.

-When a new prospect subscribes to your newsletter, he or she will immediately receive the welcome email.
+When a new prospect subscribes to your

 Common trigger events used in drip campaigns include: